lino-framework/book/docs/specs/ledger.rst

 A **match rule** specifies that a movement into given account can be *cleared* using a given journal.

-You can configure match rules either in the :term:`detail view` of a journal or globally via :menuselection:`Explorer --> Accounting --> Match rules`.
+You can configure match rules either in the detail view of a journal or globally via :menuselection:`Explorer --> Accounting --> Match rules`.

 This demo site has the following match rules: